demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 Note: To enrich an incident created via the Demisto BOT (`new incident` command) with extra information received with the request, as in regular `fetch-incidents` process users may create custom mappers and map the desired values.

 ## Troubleshooting

+ - Note: most of the following steps do not apply to XSOAR 8, they will be adjusted in the near future.

 1. The integration works by spinning up a web server that listens to events and data posted to it from Microsoft Teams.